ConnorNoddin/ECE_Capstone_PS2_Mouse/README.md

 ## Contributing

 While this project was developed independently, I appreciate feedback and suggestions.
 If you identify any issues or have ideas for improvement, please open an issue or submit a pull request.
-Your input is valuable in enhancing the overall quality of the project.